 Once Smart Proxy has been configured and enabled as previously described, you have to configure which repositories contents should be proxied more efficiently between the servers.
 This is done in the Repositories administration interface in a separate configuration tab titled Smart Proxy, which allows you to configure repository-specific details as compared to server wide details described above.

-On the publishing Nexus server you have to enable smart proxy on the desired hosted, virtual or proxy repositories in the repository configuration.
+On the publishing repository manager you have to enable smart proxy on the desired hosted, virtual or proxy repositories in the repository configuration.
 This is accomplished by selecting the Publish Updates checkbox in the Publish section of the Smart Proxy configuration for a specific repository as displayed in Figure 7.4, “Smart Proxy Settings for a Hosted Repository” and pressing save.